-a.
-During PED the New York District, in coordination with the SHPOs, shall determine the most appropriate buffer zone for blasting vibrations and to determine which historic properties fall within the APE, and which properties will require vibration monitoring.
-As the project progresses, additional areas may be added to the project, and these areas will need to be assessed for cultural resources, the process of which is outlined in this PA.

-- B. As additional areas are identified where construction activities will take place, the New York District shall consult with the appropriate SHPO(s) to develop plans to complete the identification of historic properties within the remaining portion of the Study's Area of Potential Effect.
-The appropriate SHPO(s) will provide comments on the scope of work and final Plans within 30 calendar days of receipt. - C. The New York District shall revise Plans to address comments and recommendations provided by the appropriate SHPO(s) and other consulting parties prior to proceeding with identification and evaluation activities. - D. The New York District shall ensure that qualified professionals meeting the National Park Service professional qualifications for the appropriate discipline (National Park Service Professional Qualification Standards, Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation [48 FR 44738-39]) are used to complete all identification and evaluation plans related to this undertaking, to include archaeological surveys and testing, historic structure inventories, and documentation. - E. The New York District and the appropriate SHPO(s) shall consider the views of the public or interested parties in completing its identification and evaluation responsibilities. - F. The New York District shall maintain records of all decisions it makes related to the National Register eligibility of properties.
+- a.
+During PED the New York District, in coordination with the Signatories, shall determine the most appropriate buffer zone for blasting vibrations and to determine which historic properties fall within the APE, and which properties will require vibration monitoring.
+As the project progresses, additional areas may be added to the project, and these areas would need to be assessed for cultural resources, the process of which is outlined in this PA. - B. As additional areas are identified where construction activities will take place, the New York District shall consult with the appropriate Signatories to develop plans to complete the identification of historic properties within the remaining portion of the Study's APE.
+The appropriate Signatories, will provide comments on the scope of work and final plans within 30 calendar days of receipt. - C. The New York District shall revise plans to address comments and recommendations provided by the appropriate Signatories and other consulting parties prior to proceeding with identification and evaluation activities. - D. The New York District shall ensure that qualified professionals meeting the National Park Service professional qualifications for the appropriate discipline (National Park Service Professional Qualification Standards, Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation [48 FR 44738-39]) are used to complete all identification and evaluation plans related to this undertaking, to include archaeological surveys and testing, historic structure inventories, and documentation. - E. The New York District, the appropriate Signatories, shall consider the views of the public or interested parties in completing its identification and evaluation responsibilities. - F. The New York District shall maintain records of all decisions it makes related to the National Register eligibility of properties.